lfe999/FacialMotionCapture/README.md

 # TODO

-- figure out a way to record your morph changes
 - add support for eye movement
 - easier way for you to say what morph is used for each phone change that comes in
-- map remaining blendshapes to morphs (if you see a slider turning dark grey as you experiment, that means the morph is not mapped yet)
 - find morphs better suited for motion capture. anyone can convert these to G2F/G2M? https://sharecg.com/v/92621/browse/21/DAZ-Studio/FaceShifter-For-Genesis-8-Female

 # Credits